Zardoz89/filestore-pouchdb/README.md

 # Simple file storage over PouchDb

 Handles a simple file storage over PouchDB.
-Mimics some functionality of a virtual filesystem like directories and file hierarchy, but avoids to try to be a full virtual filesystem.
+Mimics some functionality of a virtual file system like directories and file hierarchy, but avoids to try to be a full virtual file system.

+## Objectives

+Store files on the browser, with the optional capacity of synchronize with a remote CouchDb database.
+The retrieving of the files must be fast and each file it's identified by his path.

+## Features

+* FileStorage it's implemented over a PouchDb and can return the underlying database.
+So could be configured to synchronize/reply to another databases.
+* Return a File by path
+* Creation and deletion of directories.
+Directory extends of File without any content
+* Listing all the files, showing the whole tree hierarchy.
+* Listing all the files of a directory, showing the whole tree hierarchy
+* Methods to delete files, directories and even clean all the whole storage.

 ## TODOs
-* File class should have a hash attribute or getter that calcs hash if isn't calculated previsuly
-* Attach file data and generate hash from it.
-Adding a file should return the file hash
+* Attach file data
-* Overwrite a file
-* Creating a file on a not existent path should throw an error or create a directory silenty (config this by options)
-* Delete directory
+* Delete directory (half working)
-* Brother methos of getFile and getFileFromHash that only returns if the file exists
+* Brother method of getFile that only returns if the file exists
-* TESTS!
+* Moar TESTS!

-### Optional TODOs
-* Directory subclass of File that is returned when getFile or getFileFromHash returns a directory file.
-MkDir must use it
-* List a directory content